cdoughty77/vagrant-secure-browse/README.md

-Vagrant secure browse
+Description
 ==============

+I had the realization after reading several articles that many machines these days can have keyloggers on them for various reasons.

-An attempt to easily make a vm that can be used for any of the below:
+With that in mind, this is an experimental project in an attempt to easily make a vm that can be used for any of the below:

 * Secure browsing using a pre-configured browser
 * Mounting secure truecrypt drives
-* Loading KeePass databases(or other password management tools)
+* Loading password management tools (such as keepass, lastpass or 1password) which might automatically enter private credentials
 * Other tasks where keyloggers or a trusted clean system are desired.

 Usage
 =====

-To get started, simply edit the Vagrant file and/or provision script if desired and type:
+To start/configure a default Ubuntu 12.04 system:
 <pre>
 vagrant up
 </pre>